AssaultCube

-AssaultCube, formerly ActionCube, is an open source first-person shooter video game, based on Cube and uses the same engine, the Cube Engine.
+AssaultCube, formerly ActionCube, is an open source first-person shooter video game, based on Cube and using the Cube Engine.
 Although the main focus of AssaultCube is multiplayer online gaming, a single-player mode consists of computer-controlled bots.

 AssaultCube utilises efficient bandwidth usage, allowing the game to be run with connection speeds as low as 56kbit/s.
 It can run on older computer hardware as well.

 AssaultCube is available for free on Microsoft Windows, Linux, macOS, FreeBSD and Android.
 The game engine is free software, but parts of the accompanying game media, such as the graphics, are released under non-free licenses, the CC BY-NC-SA Creative Commons license, which makes the overall game freeware.